bmullan/ciab-remote-desktop/README.md

 The ciab-remote-desktop installation scripts. sudo privileges

-With this update the CIAB Remote Desktop components all run in LXD Containers which means Guacamole, NGINX, Tomcat8, XRDP, XFreeRDP and the Ubuntu MATE desktop environment.
+With this update the CIAB Remote Desktop components all run in LXD Containers which means Guacamole, MySQL, NGINX, Tomcat8, XRDP, XFreeRDP and the Ubuntu MATE desktop environment.

 This means you can very easily add more remote desktop servers either on the same LXD Host/Server or on another LXD Host/Server just by copying the existing CN container: